Have a Store Card? You May Have $$$ Coming!

 The store debit card investigation is looking into allegations that stores like Nordstrom use unfair and deceptive practices by charging customers returned payment fees.

-For many consumers who shop regularly with a particular retailer, an in-store debit card seems like a great idea.
+For many consumers who shop regularly with a particular retailer, an in-store debit card

 But those consumers may be surprised to discover returned payment fees charged to their accounts when they were certain they had enough funds to cover the transaction.